blmoore/md-cv/README.md

 # md-cv
+My markdown CV, which currently looks something like [this](http://cv.adamdjbrett.com).
+Special Thanks to Benjamin L. Moore and Eliseo Papa for this awesome template.

+Benjamine L. Moore wrote:
-My markdown CV, which currently looks something like [this](http://blm.io/cv/), see this [blog post](http://blm.io/blog/markdown-academic-cv/) for details.
+> My markdown CV, which currently looks something like [this](http://blm.io/cv/), see this [blog post](http://blm.io/blog/markdown-academic-cv/) for details.

 ### How to run